modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 - [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi)

 They will also need to be able to access the internet so if you are running the scripts from behind a web proxy then this will need to be configured.
-First off run the PowerShell script by typing the name of the script from the script directory
+First off run the PowerShell script by typing the name of the script from the script directory.

   ![Script Choice](images/scriptchoice.png)

-Enter **O** to download and install Teamwork Analytics on the Windows machine that the script is being run from, or **A** to install all required components into Azure using an ARM Template
+Enter **O** to download and install Teamwork Analytics on the Windows machine that the script is being run from, or **A** to install all required components into Azure using an ARM Template.

-The script can also be used to move Teamwork Analytics from the machine that the script is being run from into Azure
+The script can also be used to move Teamwork Analytics from the machine that the script is being run from into Azure.

-Once you have made your selection enter the information as prompted, all selections are saved to a parametersFile.json file that will be read the next time the script is run to make upgrades easier
+Once you have made your selection enter the information as prompted, all selections are saved to a parametersFile.json file that will be read the next time the script is run so as to make upgrades easier.

 For ARM Template deployments the following will be installed in your Azure tenant: